What is the National Living Wage and minimum wage in the UK in 2019?

 All employers must pay the National Minimum or Living Wage – there is no exemption for small employers or discounts for geographical areas.
 If you falsify your records, fail to keep adequate records, or obstruct an enforcement officer you will be committing a criminal offence and could be fined up to £5,000.

 What is the current National Minimum Wage now?

 As of 1 April, the main rules of the UK Minimum Wage 2019 scheme are that:

-- Adult workers aged 22 and over, except “accredited” trainees and some excluded groups, must be paid the National Living Wage, which is currently at least £8.21 an hour
+- Adult workers aged 25 and over, except “accredited” trainees and some excluded groups, must be paid the National Living Wage, which is currently at least £8.21 an hour

 - Bosses are also required to pay £6.15 an hour to those aged 18 to 20

 - Employers will also be required to pay at least £4.35 per hour to those aged 16 to 17

 - The apprentice rate companies must pay now stands at £3.90